An Introduction to Individual Therapy: Part One

 - Not wanting to acknowledge that anything is wrong

 - Fear that discussions with therapist won’t remain confidential

 While these are all valid concerns, it is important to note that mental health issues are common in the United States.
 In fact, studies have found that 1 in 5 adults may be affected and suffering from a form of mental illness.
 Additionally, it is important to remember that therapists are trained professionals who can provide support, while maintaining confidentiality.
 Therapists are accustomed to helping individuals work through painful and embarrassing issues so they can move on.

 If lifestyle changes are needed, a therapist can help individuals make those necessary changes.
 Therapists are also trained in helping to identifying underlying causes of symptoms and provide strategies for changing unwanted thoughts and behaviors.
 Most individuals who attend therapy learn skills that help them to manage the symptoms that caused them to seek therapy initially.
 These skills can include learning how to reduce stress and improve quality of life.

 Therapy can help individuals with mental, emotional, physical and behavioral issues.
 Other concerns that may be discussed in therapy can include:

 Who Can Provide Individual Therapy?

 Various types of mental health professionals provide therapy for not only individuals but couples and families as well.
-If you are in need of professional therapy, Dr. Carlos Durana at A Caring Approach has been helping individuals work their way through issues and improve their quality of life.
+If you are in need of professional therapy in Reston VA, Dr. Carlos Durana at A Caring Approach has been helping individuals work their way through issues and improve their quality of life.
 If you can benefit from individual therapy, contact Dr. Durana today and get started on your journey to healing and self-discovery.